 How Do I Know Which Reconstructive Procedure is Best for Me?

 Reconstructive plastic surgery procedures are unique to each patient.
 You will come to know which process is ideal for you by talking to one of our experienced plastic surgeons.
-Dr. Bidic and Dr. Gundlapalli are trained in the most advanced plastic surgery techniques, including microsurgery.
+Dr. Bidic, Dr. Gundlapalli and Dr. Sheck are trained in the most advanced plastic surgery techniques, including microsurgery.
 They have performed numerous procedures to repair facial, breast, and body defects caused by injury, infection, and many other factors.
 During your consultation and examination of your area of focus, you will learn about the techniques that can be used to achieve optimal tissue repair, contouring, and more.

 Is There Any Risk Involved with Reconstructive Procedures?

 Surgical risks are applicable to all reconstructive procedures simply because the skin is broken with incisions.
 Your level of risk will depend on the type of surgery you have done, your overall health, the type of anesthesia that is used, and other factors.
 Some of the risks that your doctor will discuss with you include:

 - Problems related to anesthesia